mk-fg/python-pulse-control/README.rst

 * Make a call to libpulse, specifying callback for when operation will be completed.
 * Run libpulse event loop until that callback gets called.
-* Return result passed to that callback call.
+* Return result passed to that callback call, if any (for various "get" methods).

 ``event_callback_set()`` and ``event_listen()`` calls essentally do raw first and second step here.